 In order to qualify for favorable tax treatment as a RIC, the Company is required to distribute annually to its stockholders at least 90% of its investment company taxable income, as defined by the Code.
-To avoid federal excise taxes, the Company must distribute annually at least 98% of our ordinary income and 98.2% of net capital gains from the current year and any undistributed ordinary income and net capital gains from the preceding years.
+To avoid federal excise taxes, the Company must distribute annually at least 98% of its income (both ordinary income and net capital gains).
 The Company, at its discretion, may carry forward taxable income in excess of calendar year distributions and pay a 4% excise tax on this income.
-If the Company will accrue excise tax on estimated undistributed to stockholders.
-The Company will accrue excise tax on estimated undistributed taxable income as required.
+If the Company chooses to do so, all other things being equal, this would increase expenses and reduce the amount available to be distributed to stockholders.
+The Company will accrue excise tax on estimated excess taxable income as required.